Universal measurement-based quantum computation in a one-dimensional architecture enabled by dual-unitary circuits

 Therein, $\lfloor x \rfloor$ denotes the largest integer less than or equal to $x$.
 This is the main result of this work, as it means that the resource states $|\psi_k\rangle$ can be used for universal MBQC on $\sim 3k/4$ qubits.
-The proof of this result, given in Appendix~\ref{sec:universality_proof}, uses the self-similar fractal nature of the space-time operator evolution depicted in Fig.~\ref{fig:qca_evo}.
-Namely, we make use of repeating structures in this evolution to extend results for small values of $k$, which we have established numerically, to arbitrarily large values of $k$.
-For the second part of the Theorem, we show that the period $p_k$---which essentially sets a clock speed for our computation since each elementary gate $e^{i\theta O_k(\ell)}$ can only be applied once per period---is linear in $k$ when $k=2^r-1$.
-We note that this Theorem is a lower bound on the computational power, meaning that the full gate set will in general be larger than what is given by the Theorem, as can be seen in the table in Fig.~\ref{fig:qca_evo}. {Similarly, for $k\neq 2^r-1$, the period may be exponentially large in $k$.
-This puts a large overhead on our clock speed, but at the same time it extends our set of elementary gates $e^{i\theta O_k(\ell)}$, meaning we need to spend fewer resources generating higher-order commutators of the $O_k(\ell)$ to get arbitrary unitaries.
-Overall, beyond the minimal results guaranteed by our Theorem, the performance of the states $|\psi_k\rangle$ as MBQC resources will depend heavily on both $k$ and the quantum circuit one aims to simulate.}
+The proof of this universality, given in SM \cite{supplement}, uses the self-similar fractal nature of the space-time evolution of the operators $O_k(\ell)$.
+Namely, we make use of repeating structures in this evolution indicated in Fig.~\ref{fig:qca_evo} to extend results for small values of $k$ to arbitrarily large values of $k$.
+To prove efficiency, we show that the period $p_k$---which essentially sets a clock speed for our computation since each elementary gate $e^{i\theta O_k(\ell)}$ can only be applied once per period---is linear in $k$ when $k=2^r-1$. { Furthermore, the elementary gates in our scheme, namely the rotations $e^{i\theta O_k(\ell)}$, differ significantly from the standard gate set consisting of single-qubit rotations and nearest-neighbor two-qubit gates.
+Nevertheless, the proof of Theorem \ref{res:universality} shows how to efficiently construct any rotation of the form $e^{i\theta P}$ for an arbitrary Pauli string $P$---which includes the standard gate set---using a number of elementary gates $e^{i\theta O_k(\ell)}$ that is at most linear in $k$, such that our protocol can simulate the universal circuit model with polynomial overhead.
+While reducing to the standard gate set is convenient to implement existing quantum algorithms, we note that it does not take full advantage of our gate set which, for example, also contains rotations that generate long-range entanglement in a single step (\textit{i.e.} those for which $O_k(\ell)$ is supported on a large fraction of the virtual qubits). }